What Is Population Pharmacokinetics (popPK)? Modeling & Analysis

 What is Population Pharmacokinetic (popPK) Analysis?

-What is Population Pharmacokinetic (popPK) Analysis
+What Population Pharmacokinetic (popPK) Analysis

 Population pharmacokinetics (popPK) is the study of variability in drug concentrations within a patient population receiving clinically relevant doses of a drug of interest.
 PopPK methods use mathematical models to describe PK data and draw conclusions.
 PopPK models can help guide decision-making across all phases of drug development and can also provide critical support for efficacy and safety in marketing applications such as new drug applications (NDAs) and biologics license applications (BLAs).
 Not surprisingly, regulatory emphasis on popPK modeling continues to increase.
 Former FDA Commissioner, Dr. Scott Gottlieb, noted that almost 100% of all NDAs for new molecular entities (NMEs) include aspects of modeling and simulation.
 More than ever, both regulators and drug developers are realizing the power and utility of popPK modeling.
 So, let’s take a deeper look at what we mean by “population pharmacokinetics.”